Feminism: Terminology

 Mary Wollstonecraft is seen by many as a founder of feminism due to her 1792 book titled A Vindication of the Rights of Woman in which she argues that class and private property are the basis of discrimination against women, and that women as much as men needed equal rights.
-Charles Fourier, a utopian socialist and French philosopher, is credited with having coined the word "féminisme" in 1837.
-The words "féminisme" ("feminism") and "féministe" ("feminist") first appeared in France and the Netherlands in 1872, Great Britain in the 1890s, and the United States in 1910.
+Charles Fourier, a utopian socialist and French philosopher, is credited with having coined the word "féminisme" in 1837, but no trace of the word have been found in his works.
+The word "féminisme" ("feminism") first appeared in France in 1871 in a medicine thesis about men suffering from tuberculosis and having developed, according to the author Ferdinand-Valère Faneau de la Cour, feminine traits.
+The word "féministe" ("feminist"), inspired by its medical use, was coined by Alexandre Dumas fils in a 1872 essay, referring to men who supported women rights.
+In both cases, the use of the word was very negative and reflected a criticism of a so-called "confusion of the sexes" by women who refused to abide by the sexual division of society and challenged the inequalities between sexes.

+The concepts appeared in the Netherlands in 1872, Great Britain in the 1890s, and the United States in 1910.
 The Oxford English Dictionary dates the first appearance in English in this meaning back to 1895.
 Depending on the historical moment, culture and country, feminists around the world have had different causes and goals.
 Most western feminist historians contend that all movements working to obtain women's rights should be considered feminist movements, even when they did not (or do not) apply the term to themselves.
 Other historians assert that the term should be limited to the modern feminist movement and its descendants.
 Those historians use the label "protofeminist" to describe earlier movements.

 Waves

-The history of the modern western feminist movement is divided into four "waves".
+The history of the modern western feminist movement is divided into multiple "waves".
 The first comprised women's suffrage movements of the 19th and early-20th centuries, promoting women's right to vote.
 The second wave, the women's liberation movement, began in the 1960s and campaigned for legal and social equality for women.
 In or around 1992, a third wave was identified, characterized by a focus on individuality and diversity.
 Additionally, some have argued for the existence of a fourth wave, starting around 2012, which has used social media to combat sexual harassment, violence against women and rape culture; it is best known for the Me Too movement.